Appearance

 Building Features

-This guide is for teams building feature apps on the Favn micro-frontend platform.
+This guide is for teams building feature apps on Pilar Runtime — Pilar's runtime feature host.

 Quick start